 Framing Issues and Ideas

-This year’s Oregon Business Plan policy process is described at right.
-From May through June we held a number of virtual meetings with public, private, and nonprofit sector leaders to surface issues and ideas, with particular attention to the trends, challenges, and opportunities exposed or accelerated by the pandemic crisis.
-Now we are transitioning into the Leadership Summit Series Recovery for Shared Prosperity, monthly virtual events of roughly 90 minutes each between now and the end of the year.
-They replace our live day-long Leadership Summit traditionally held in early December.
-In these online town hall-style meetings online experts on particular issues will help us frame understanding, choices, investment costs, and trade-offs.
-We will also be using the sessions to look at the Oregon economy in general as well as more specific issues such as traded-sector industry competitiveness, education, health and health care, economic mobility, and equity and economic opportunity.
+This year’s Oregon Business Plan policy process began in earnest as the coronavirus pandemic deepened and devastated the economy.
+From May through June we held a number of virtual conversations with public, private, and nonprofit sector leaders to surface issues and ideas, with particular attention to the trends, challenges, and opportunities exposed or accelerated by the crisis.
+Now we are well into the Leadership Summit Series, Recovery for Shared Prosperity, monthly virtual events of roughly 90 minutes each until the concluding event in December.
+These sessions replace our live day-long Leadership Summit traditionally held in early December.
+In these online town hall-style meetings experts on particular issues are helping us frame understanding, choices, investment costs, and trade-offs.
+We are also using the sessions to look at the Oregon economy in general as well as more specific issues such as traded-sector industry competitiveness, education, health and health care, economic mobility, and equity and economic opportunity.

 The idea of the Summit Series is to take what we’ve learned and shape that knowledge in the form of papers and presentations that we can present later in the series, in the fourth quarter of the year, for wider exposure and discussion among our partners, stakeholders, and policy makers.
 As in summits past, we want the policy analysis and recommendations produced by the Business Plan to serve as a resource to public officials in making decisions that affect the future of Oregon.

 As we shift the Oregon Business Plan to an online format, we welcome an array of community leaders, partners, and stakeholders as in years past.
 We are offering these events cost free to afford participants more equitable access.
 And as always, we need and welcome sponsors to help underwrite the work that goes into the process and policy recommendations of the Business Plan.
-Please follow this link for sponsorship opportunities.
+Please click the adjacent button to view sponsorship opportunities.